 The easiest would’ve been taxi and Uber, but the most economical way is to take the Metro.
 Since I’m all about public transportation whenever we’re in Europe, Metro was the choice.
 I also wanted to get a head start, a feel for what the Metro system was like in Lisbon.
 Once we gathered our luggage from baggage claim, we ended up with 3 carry ons, 1 regular sized luggage and 2 backpacks.
 Not bad.
 We followed the exit signs and then proceeded to the Metro station just right outside the airport.

-I approached one the ticket machines, with options of paying cash or card.
+I approached one of the ticket machines, with options of paying cash or card.
 We had this trouble in Milan last year.
 We didn’t know the PIN to our credit card since we never take cash advance.
 So prior to our trip, we called our credit card companies and asked for a PIN.
 So we were ready, so we thought!
 I went through the whole ticket machine gyration.
-Everything was in Portuguese, but I kinda got the idea of what it was asking….once it got to the paying by card, I entered the PIN, and it didn’t work!
+Everything was in Portuguese, but I kinda got the idea of what it was asking….once it got to the screen where I was about to pay with my card, I entered the PIN, and it didn’t work!
 Tried it 3 different times.
 Failed.
 Plan B was to pay in cash.

 Well as luck would have it, we still had Euro leftover from our last Europe trip so that came in handy.
 I purchased 4 Viva Viagem card, the card in itself is $0.50 Euro and I added $5 Euro to each card.
 Each trip was worth $1.40 Euro.
 I can just add more later if needed.
 Why the Viva Viagem….we can use it not only in the Metros, but all buses, trams – it can get us to most of the tourist sites in the city, and a couple of popular sites outside.